-Today, the hungry hunter gatherer in us is still strong but our quarry takes no effort to gather and there’s plenty more on the shelves, so eating too much too quickly is too easy.
+Today, the hungry hunter gatherer in us is still strong but our quarry takes no effort to gather and consume, plus there’s plenty more on the shelves.
+A combination for eating too much too quickly, too easily.

 We could try to blame being time-poor but if you set the alarm to get up 5 minutes earlier and you get 30 minutes for lunch then there’s no need to rush the food down.

 How long should you take to consume a meal?

 How long you take really depends on what you’re eating - the texture and amount served.
 It’s not possible to put a hard and fast ‘time target’ for any meal.

 If you’re always first to finish regardless of what the meal is, slow down.
 Plan to extend the time taken to finish by at least 5 minutes especially if you suffer with reflux, indigestion or have a gastric band or reduced stomach capacity.